-Besides various topics in ancient philosophy, my previous courses have been about: metaphysics, logic, philosophy of language, philosophy of logic, philosophy of mind, epistemology, Kant, history of ethics, introduction to philosophy, and freedoms.
-At Trento’s prison, moreover, I regularly teach Philosophical Dialogues and Citizenship.
-Next term at UCL I'll teach Modality: Linguistics and Philosophy (with Angelika Kratzer) and Truth in Plato and Aristotle (with Michael Peramatzis and Luca Castagnoli).
-Other future courses I am planning include medieval metaphysics, feminism, and totalitarianisms.
+Besides various topics in ancient philosophy, I taught: metaphysics, logic, philosophy of language, philosophy of logic, philosophy of mind, epistemology, Kant, history of ethics, introduction to philosophy, and freedoms.
+At Trento’s prison, I regularly teach Philosophical Dialogues and Citizenship.
+I am also planning a future course on Race and Gender.

 When possible, I integrate standard teaching methods with less standard ones.
-These include puppet shows (for Introduction to Ancient Philosophy) and film-making (an assignment for Freedoms, a Barnard's first-year seminar).
+These include puppet shows (for Introduction to Ancient Philosophy) and film-making assignments (for Freedoms, a first-year seminar at Barnard).